Gawirrin Gumana: Political activism through art

-A large focus of Gawirrn Gumana's art was centered around political activism related to the land rights of the people of Arnhem Land.
-In response to the Australian government's approval for a Swiss mining company to mine on Yolngu land in the 1960s, the senior Yolngu leaders drafted the Yirrkala bark petitions.
+A large focus of Gumana's art was centered around political activism related to the land rights of the people of Arnhem Land.
+In response to the Australian Government's approval for a Swiss mining company to mine on Yolngu land in the 1960s, the senior Yolngu leaders drafted the Yirrkala bark petitions.
 The bark paintings consisted of one Yirritja bark and one Dhuwa bark to represent the two moieties of the Yolngu nation.
 They were crafted on two pieces of stringybark, surrounded by sacred designs, and included the Yolngu and English languages.
 Gawirrin was responsible for recording the claims to land made by the elders for the Yirritja bark.
 Ultimately, the Australian government did not recognize the Yolgnu people's right to the land as they claimed the land was Terra Nullius.

 In 1996, Gawirrin Gumana, as well as other Yolngu artists, produced a collection of 80 bark paintings to outline the rules of their coastal waters.
 The decision to make these paintings was sparked by illegal fishing occurring in Blue Mud Bay.
 These barks served as an official movement to open a federal court case into gaining the rights to the waters along their coastline.
 For the Yolngu people, these bark paintings are equivalent to legal deeds.
 Gumana was named the official plaintiff the High Court case Gumana vs. Northern Territory Government.
-Initially, their motion for ownership was rejected, but in 2008, they appealed the decision, resulting in a landmark court case granting them ownership and control over their costal waters in Northern Arnhem Land.
+Initially, their motion for ownership was rejected, but in 2008, they appealed the decision, resulting in a landmark court case granting them ownership and control over their coastal waters in Northern Arnhem Land.
 This was the first time Indigenous sea rights were recognized in Australia.
 This included all of the land above the high water mark, excluding rivers and estuaries subject to tides, as it was considered land and not sea.

 In 2002, Gawirrin created a larrakitj representing the coexistence and reconciliation between Barama and Captain Cook.
 Depicted on this memorial pole is Barama, an ancestral Yolngu being, at the sacred watering hole located in Blue Mud Bay found in Arnhem Land, and Captain Cook, an Australian settler planting his flag.
 He shows two faces, but does not specify which face belongs to which person.
 He includes sacred designs flowing downward towards the earth as a way to show that Barama's law still rules Yolngu land.
 This purpose of this artwork is to show that the beliefs and rights of the people of Arnhem land, coupled with the differing world views of present-day Australia remains a challenge for both parties.